AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

     [Prefixes `linux_arm32_` and `linux_arm64_`\ ]

-Note that these binaries must match the major versions of both Python and numpy; binaries for only a small number of combinations are provided.
-A full list of what is available can be seen by looking at the contents of the directory at web address https://subversion.xray.aps.anl.gov/trac/pyGSAS/browser/Binaries, noting that a subdirectory name will be `prefix`\ _p\ `X.X`\ _n\ `Y.Y` where `prefix` is noted above and `X.X` is the Python version and `Y.Y` is the numpy version.
+Note that these binaries must match the major versions of both Python and NumPy; binaries for some older versions combinations of Python and NumPy only a small number of combinations can be found in the older svn repository for GSAS-II: https://subversion.xray.aps.anl.gov/trac/pyGSAS/browser/Binaries, noting that a subdirectory name will be `prefix`\ _p\ `X.X`\ _n\ `Y.Y` where `prefix` is noted above and `X.X` is the Python version and `Y.Y` is the numpy version.

 Should one wish to run GSAS-II where binary files are not supplied (such as 32-bit Windows or Linux) or with other combinations of Python/NumPy, compilation will be need to be done by the user.